 Some are tailored for hodlers.
 Others more suited for active traders.

 Hodler: Someone who "hodls" crypto, as in, they buy it and hold it, no matter what the price action.

-Not only can you keep and eye on your portfolio on Liquid, you can also make changes to your portfolio structure whenever you like.
+Not only can you keep an eye on your portfolio on Liquid, but you can also make changes to your portfolio structure whenever you like.

 Simple portfolio apps are another option where you can input your buy and sell data.
 These can be great for investors.

 Meanwhile, traders may need something more high tech, like an API portfolio tracker.